 - The off-trade in Ireland (e.g. supermarkets, convenience stores etc) now accounts for 60% of all alcohol sales.

-- In the week prior to the survey 43% of drinks were consumed at home, 42% in a pub/nightclub and 10% in restaurant or hotel.
+- Number of standard drinks consumed in the week prior to the survey by location: 43% of drinks were consumed at home, 42% in a pub/nightclub and 10% in restaurant or hotel.